Camping in Uganda | This is what you need

 What to take on safari - ground tent or rooftop tent?

 Not sure whether to go for a rooftop tent or a ground tent?
-Both are great options, and each comes with its own pros and cons.
+Both are excellent options, and each has its own advantages and disadvantages.
 It really depends on what kind of traveller you are and what feels most comfortable for you.

 Many travellers dream of sleeping in a rooftop tent — it’s often seen as the classic camping safari experience.
 But did you know that Roadtrip Africa also offers ground (dome) tents for rent?
 They’re just as practical, and in some cases even more convenient.